-Delivering useful reports was also a challenge as missing data was not being caught in real time.
+Delivering useful reports was also a challenge because missing data was not being caught in real time.
 The system lacked a way to notify staff in a timely fashion if data was not entered on a specific day.
-This often-left gaps in the data collected.
+This often left gaps in the data collected.

 The data entered was often speckled with inaccuracies.
 Typos would not be noticed until days later when it was too late to go recheck the meter.
 The list used to store the meter reading information used text fields to capture numeric data.

 GSL Group asked Regroove to build them a better system to manage meter readings.
 Regroove suggested creating a cloud-based, mobile “Meter Reading” app.
 Data can be entered and analyzed from anywhere, on any device, at any time.
 Both the building engineers and the management team already carry their smart phones everywhere with them when they are working.